Vicente Martínez Ybor: Ybor City

-Beginning in the early 1880s, Martinez Ybor explored several possible relocation sites for his cigar business.
+Beginning in the early 1880s, Martínez Ybor explored several possible relocation sites for his cigar business.
 Galveston, Texas was the leading candidate until his friend and city engineer Gavino Gutierrez recommended the small town of Tampa, Florida.
-Martinez Ybor and his business partners visited Tampa in September 1885, and the city quickly became their preferred choice due to the low price of land, hot and humid weather needed to keep cut tobacco workable, and convenient transportation links provided by Henry Plant's just-completed railroad and steamship lines.
-Difficult negotiations over a particular parcel of land almost scuttled the move, but a $5000 subsidy from Tampa's Board of Trade enticed Martinez Ybor to purchase 40 acre of scrubland northeast of Tampa in October 1885.
+Martínez Ybor and his business partners visited Tampa in September 1885, and the city quickly became their preferred choice due to the low price of land, hot and humid weather needed to keep cut tobacco workable, and convenient transportation links provided by Henry Plant's just-completed railroad and steamship lines.
+Difficult negotiations over a particular parcel of land almost scuttled the move, but a $5000 subsidy from Tampa's Board of Trade enticed Martínez Ybor to purchase 40 acre of scrubland northeast of Tampa in October 1885.

-By the following spring, Martinez Ybor, along with business partner Eduardo Manrara and friendly rival cigar manufacturer Ignacio Haya, had bought several adjoining parcels, and Gavino Gutierrez was hired to plan and lay out a company town that was dubbed Ybor City.
-Martinez Ybor's cigar operations were based in a wooden factory until late 1886, when his permanent factory opened.
+By the following spring, Martínez Ybor, along with business partner Eduardo Manrara and friendly rival cigar manufacturer Ignacio Haya, had bought several adjoining parcels, and Gavino Gutierrez was hired to plan and lay out a company town that was dubbed Ybor City.
+Martínez Ybor's cigar operations were based in a wooden factory until late 1886, when his permanent factory opened.
 The factory is an imposing brick complex that fills an entire city block and was the largest cigar manufacturing facility in the world at the time of its opening.
 Ybor's original wooden building was donated to the community and became the first home of El Centro Español de Tampa, an important social club and mutual aid society.